collective-soundworks/soundworks/README.md

 The `Checkin` module is responsible for keeping track of the connected clients by assigning them indices within the range of the available places in the scenario.

-For instance, say that the scenario requires 12 players who sit on a grid of 3 ⨉ 4 seats: when a client connects to the server, the `Checkin` module will assign a seat whithin the remaining places of this grid.
+For instance, say that the scenario requires 12 players who sit on a grid of 3 ⨉ 4 seats: when a client connects to the server, the `Checkin` module will assign a seat within the remaining places of this grid.

 Similarly, if the scenario takes place in a theater where seats are numbered, the `Checkin` module would allow the users to indicate what their seats are.